It turns out that this song also requires a warning label, namely, it is not a cry for help.

 The lyrics capture an experience that is relatable for many people, so it is a statement that we are not alone.

-If someone would like to talk about these sorts of things, that’s fine, that’s what friends do, but I am not dragooning folks.
+If someone would like to talk about these sorts of things, that’s fine, that’s what friends do, and naturally I would like to support them, but I am not eliciting such conversations myself.

 So, if you are uncomfortable with songs that depict a dawning self awareness about the development of an unhealthy life pattern, then just don’t listen to this one.